John Witherspoon Breckinridge: Personal life

 Owen and Louise divorced and she remarried to Frederick William Sharon (a son of U.S. Senator William Sharon) in 1883 with whom she had four more children.
 Owen remarried to Harriett Dudley.

-Breckinridge died on May 9, 1892 in Merced, California.
+Breckinridge died on May 9, 1892, in Merced, California.

-Descendants

 Through his son John, he was posthumously a grandfather of John Cabell "Bunny" Breckinridge Jr. (1903–1996), an actor and drag queen best known for his role as "The Ruler" in Ed Wood's film Plan 9 from Outer Space.

-Through his daughter Florence, he was the grandfather of Frederick Fermor-Hesketh, 2nd Baron Hesketh (1916–1955), the British peer and soldier.